 Under the leadership of PIBC's second president Dr. William Wood (1995-2002) the Guam campus moved from rented facilities onto its present campus in Mangilao, which was purchased in 1997, and began operations there in the spring of 1999.
 Current president, Dr. David Owen, assumed the leadership of the school in January of 2003.
-Since then, the student body, faculty and staff have grown in both numbers and diversity.

-In 2004 PIBC received accreditation from The Transnational Association of Christian Colleges and Schools (TRACS), which is recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).
+In 2004 PIBC received accreditation from the Transnational Association of Christian Colleges and Schools (TRACS), which is recognized by the United States Department of Education (USDE), the Council for Higher Education Accreditation (CHEA), and the International Network for Quality Assurance Agencies in Higher Education (INQAAHE).

 This opened up US financial aid opportunities for Micronesian students and set established quality benchmarks for its degree programs.
 PIBC opened Teaching Facilities on three other islands in Micronesia: Chuuk, Palau, and Yap.
-Eight minors, including Teaching English as a Second Language and Elementary Education were added to the Biblical Studies program.
+Some minors, including Teaching English as a Second Language and Elementary Education were added to the Biblical Studies program.
 Affordability, accessibility, and relevancy now became important watchwords governing the vision of PIBC.

 In February 2009, the Board of Trustees voted to change the name of the school to Pacific Islands University (PIU) to better reflect the growing emphasis on Christian liberal arts education and to acknowledge the graduate level seminary program which was launched in the fall of 2008.
-In addition to the new Master of Arts in Religion and Basic Certificate in English programs, new practical ministry minors, AA & BA programs in Liberal Studies, as well as a certificate in Dive Instruction has been added in fall of 2011 and starting fall of 2012 Bible Translation will be added as a new minor.
+Since then there has been the addition of the Certification of Basic English, new practical ministry minors, including Bible Translation, AA & BA programs in Liberal Studies, as well as a certificate in Dive Instruction.

-For 36 years PIU has been the leader in providing biblical education to the people of Micronesia and now to an expanding circle of people in the Western Pacific.
+For 37 years PIU has been the leader in providing biblical education to the people of Micronesia and now to an expanding circle of people in the Western Pacific.
 Today, in response to the changing needs of the island communities in which it serves, PIU is expanding its course offerings, its degree offerings, and its vision to be a leader throughout Guam, Micronesia and the Pacific Region in providing accessible, transformational, and quality higher education.

-Today, PIU students come from many different countries and many different religious denominations.
+PIU students come from many different countries and many different religious denominations.
 Though most of its students are from the Pacific islands, it also welcomes students from other countries in Asia, Africa, Europe, and North and South America.
 PIU is a place where a student can experience the multi-cultural variety of the global community in a small school environment.
 At PIU, students, faculty and staff can develop deep relationships in a close campus community.